lupyuen/lupyuen.github.io/src/app.md

   // `ecall` will jump from RISC-V User Mode
   // to RISC-V Supervisor Mode
   // to execute the System Call.
-  // Input+Output Registers: A0 to A3
+  // Input + Output Registers: A0 to A3
   // Clobbers the Memory
   asm volatile
   (